mysil96/chatgpt-discord-bot/README.md

     "You're a highly capable assistant trained to help users with every possible task."
     ```

 - `@botname /private`: Toggles private mode on or off.
-When in private mode, the bot will only respond to messages sent in a private message.
+When in private mode, the bot will only respond to the user in a DM.

 - `@botname /public`: Toggles public mode on or off.
-When in public mode, the bot will respond to messages sent in any channel.
+When in public mode, the bot responds to the user in whatever channel the user tagged the bot in.

 - `@botname /set_model`: Sets the model to either GPT-3.5 or GPT-4.